erdnaxe/aube/README.md

   * Create Docker container configuration ;
   * Dynamic menu, automatically populated depending on permissions and activated apps ;
   * Add automatic documentation with Django AdminDocs ;
+  * New login form ;
+  * Drop custom password reset mechanics in favor of Django Contrib Auth.
+Now users can also ask a mail to recall their username ;
   * More coming soon…

 ## How to migrate from Re2o to Aube